Hello, WYIS Community. My name is Christopher Rehm, and I'm pleased to be the Head of School at WYIS.

 We are constantly seeking to strengthen our partnership with parents and one of the ways we do this is through reporting to parents and actively involving parents in their children’s learning.

 At the start of the year, we have orientation sessions for new families.
 This is an opportunity for parents to meet some teachers and to find out about the school routines, special events and expectations.
-Each term, we welcome parents to a Principal’s Coffee where they hear about the current trends and information about what is happening at the school.
-We also have Student Led Conferences at the end of the first and third quarters.
+Each term, we welcome parents to a Principal’s Tea, where they hear about the current trends and information about what is happening at the school.
+We also have Parent-Teacher Conferences twice each year.
 This is an opportunity for students to meet with their parents and teachers in order to explain their work and progress throughout the term.
-It is a child centered program and specifically about students learning to talk about themselves and their work.
 Progress Reports are written in the form of report card comments at the end of the first semester and third semesters.